islam-bey-zekkoub/islam-bey-zekkoub/README.md

-# 🌟 Welcome to My GitHub Profile 🌟

 ## 👋 About Me
 I am islam bey zekkoub, a data scientist passionate about data analysis and building machine learning models.
 I specialize in handling large datasets and creating solutions that empower businesses to make data-driven decisions.